Contact us

 I often get cramps in my legs at night.
 Is it likely that I have a problem with my circulation?

-Night cramps are commoner in people with vascular conditions, such as peripheral occlusive arterial disease or venous problems like varicose veins.
-Cramps occur more frequently in older ages and in people with reduced physical activity.
+Night cramps are commoner in people with vascular conditions, such as peripheral occlusive arterial disease or venous problems like varicose veins and occur more frequently in older ages.

 Initially, your physician will rule out that your cramps may be related to certain medications (diuretics, Nifedipine, Salbutamol etc), excessive alcohol consumption, electrolyte disorders, thyroid disease etc. Also, bear in mind that cramps are quite common in pregnancy.